Cleveland Sellers: Civil rights activism

 In 1962 Sellers enrolled in Howard University.
 After the 1960 protest, Sellers' father had forbidden his son's jeopardizing himself by becoming an activist.
 Nevertheless, Sellers became involved with the Nonviolent Action Group (NAG) where he met Stokely Carmichael.
 Carmichael deeply inspired Sellers as he was like-minded and a prominent face of the movement on campus.
 Carmichael's house became NAG headquarters, where Malcolm X himself frequented and advocated to students about the idea of black nationalism, which often criticized MLK's entirely peaceful and inclusive stance.
 Although some were reluctant, it was an interesting concept.
 Right before the March on Washington, Bayard Rustin, head coordinator of the movement, contacted NAG asking them to supply what they could to the march.
 Sellers and others supplied signs and food during the march.
-As sellers walked through the masses at the march, he could hear Malcolm X's message in his ear.
+As Sellers walked through the masses at the march, he could hear Malcolm X's message in his ear.

 In 1964, Sellers became involved with the Student Non-Violent Coordinating Committee (SNCC).
 The SNCC was founded in 1960 by students.
 He was very spiritually disciplined and took an "oath of poverty" after joining, forsaking education, family and pleasures of student life to focus on the movement.
 He was immediately assigned to Holly Springs, Mississippi, to coordinate voting registration and advocate for the Mississippi Freedom Democratic Party.
 He and his colleagues were met with intense racism while in Mississippi.
 When they returned home, they felt beat down and as though nothing had been accomplished.
 So, when Sellers was elected program director of the SNCC the next year, he quickly took action to revise the goals of the organization.

 Sellers thought the philosophical tactics of the SNCC weren't working, and he instead wanted to implement extremely focused and achievable goals for the group.
 Many group members didn't like the hard crack-down of the organization, but Sellers believed it to be the best way to make a change.
 Some members of the SNCC, especially Carmichael, began advocating for black empowerment, specifically, black power.
 Sellers preached, and continues to preach, that the idea of black power was never meant to undermine white people, but simply was a concept meant to empower and celebrate the black community.
 Still, many white Americans saw black power as a system advocating for black superiority, and by 1967, it had a largely negative reputation.
 Although SNCC ended up having many critics and eventually disintegrating, the concept of black power sent a "wake up call" to America and allowed some members of the black community to emotionally express feelings of injustice to the community.

 Sellers was also one of the first members of SNCC to refuse to be drafted into the U.S. military as a protest against the Vietnam War.
 The leadership of SNCC thought that the Johnson Administration was trying to silence SNCC by drafting its leadership.
-Sellers graduated from Shaw University in 1967.
+Sellers graduated with a BA degree from Shaw University in 1967.
 After graduation, he returned to South Carolina, drained from the SNCC.